JonathanReyess/eeg-dementia-ml/README.md

 ## Project Overview

 This project extends the foundational work of Miltiadous et al. (2023) by developing advanced machine learning classifiers for distinguishing between Alzheimer's Disease (AD), Frontotemporal Dementia (FTD), and healthy controls using EEG data.
-The study implements comprehensive feature engineering, class imbalance handling, and rigorous validation techniques.
+The study implements comprehensive feature engineering, class imbalance handling, and rigorous validation techniques that reveal both the potential and fundamental limitations of current EEG-based approaches.

 ## Dataset